 After 13 years of advocacy by Air is Life and Team Navajo health coalitions, Navajo Nation Niłch’í Éí Bee ĺíńá – Air is Life Act was signed into law on November 6, 2021!
 Navajo Nation Niłch’í Éí Bee ĺíńá – Air is Life Act prohibits the use of all commercial tobacco products in workplaces and public places in the Navajo Nation.
 This historic health policy promotes Navajo fundamental traditional views on health and wellness as it protects Diné, especially the elders, children, and the unborn, from the dangers of commercial tobacco products.

-The cultural, spiritual, and ceremonial use of Dził Nát’oh (Natural Mountain Smoke) is an integral part of Diné life.
+The cultural, spiritual, and ceremonial use of Dził Nát’oh (Natural Mountain Smoke) is integral to Diné life.
 Diné cultural teachings about Dził Nát’oh and its use are important to the health, wellness, and welfare of the Diné.
 The ceremonial use of Dził Nát’oh is not restricted within the Navajo Nation Niłch’í Éí Bee ĺíńá -Air is Life Act.

 On February 5th, 2022 Navajo Nation Niłch’í Éí Bee ĺíńá – Air is Life Act will be implemented across the Navajo Nation, and it is based on education and Diné core values of respect and clanship.